DiaLight/Flame/readme.md

 Flame modifies the Dungeon Keeper 2 code to fix the bugs found in both single and multiplayer.
 It works with the Disk, Steam and GOG versions of the game.

-Warning: Saves between Flame and non-Flame Dungeon Keeper 2 versions are [incompatible](https://github.com/DiaLight/Flame/issues/57) for now.
+Warning: Saves and network sessions between Flame and non-Flame Dungeon Keeper 2 versions are [incompatible](https://github.com/DiaLight/Flame/issues/57).
+But you can use `-original_compatible` flag to disable some patches that breaks compatibility.

 ## How to report a bug